influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.10/monitoring/v1/thanosRuler.md

 withFsGroup(fsGroup)
 ```

 "A special supplemental group that applies to all containers in a pod.
 Some volume types allow the Kubelet to change the ownership of that volume to be owned by the pod: \n 1.
 The owning GID will be the FSGroup 2.
 The setgid bit is set (new files created in the volume will be owned by FSGroup) 3.
-The permission bits are OR'd with rw-rw---- \n If unset, the Kubelet will not modify the ownership and permissions of any volume."
+The permission bits are OR'd with rw-rw---- \n If unset, the Kubelet will not modify the ownership and permissions of any volume.
+Note that this field cannot be set when spec.os.name is windows."

 ### fn spec.securityContext.withFsGroupChangePolicy